How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change a username in the Profile section.
+You cannot change a username in the User Profile screen.

-You can also change your username from your WP Dashboard using an easier method that requires no messing with code or modifying your site’s database.
+You can also change the username inside the WP Dashboard using a simpler method that requires no code editing or messing with your WP database.

-For a step-by-step tutorial that shows you you how to do this, go here:
+For a tutorial that explains you how to do this, go here:

 6 – Name > First Name / Last Name

-You can modify your First Name and Last Name data in this section.
+You can change your First Name and Last Name details in this section.

-Just type in your first name and last name into the text fields …
+Just enter a first name and last name into the name fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally set up for your site or blog on your posts, then change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …
+If you want a different author name other than the one you originally set up for your site to display on your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames to your profile section.

-Once you change the nickname, all your blog posts, comments, etc. will then display with this new nickname, instead of the name you originally installed WordPress with.
+If you select a new nickname, all your blog posts, comments, etc. will then display with your new nickname, instead of the name that you originally set up your site with.

 Profile > Contact Info